Afeez Aremu: Career

 Aremu was born in Ibadan, Nigeria.
 He made his league debut with Remo Stars F.C. at the age of 14 in 2013–14 Nigeria National Pro League season during their terrain in the Nigerian Second Division League.
 He has played for several Nigeria Premier League teams, such as Sharks F.C. from where he played against Sunshine Stars F.C. and this made Sunshine Stars sign him.
 He got stronger interest from Rivers United F.C. after he played against them during the first leg of 2015–16 Nigeria Premier League season and was signed during the mid season.
 He won the man of the match again towards two games to the end of 2015–16 Nigeria Premier League season when Rivers United played against Akwa United F.C. and this also made Akwa United sign him in the 2017 Nigeria Premier League season.

 In August 2020, Aremu joined 2.
 Bundesliga side FC St. Pauli from Eliteserien club IK Start on a three-year contract.
 The transfer fee paid to IK Start was undisclosed.

+Having featured less since the arrival of manager Fabian Hürzeler, Aremu moved to league rivals 1.
+FC Kaiserslautern in August 2023.
+The transfer was reported as being in the mid-six-figure range.

+Personal life

+Aremu has Yoruba tribal marks on his face, he had them since he was a baby.